rebeccatraceyt/delphin_lifesavingclub/README.md

           - Outgoing

 The website needs to enable the **user** to:
+- Create an account or log in to an existing one
 - Purchase a course
 - Purchase Club Apparel
+- View past purchases
+- Edit/Save Delivery Information
 - Find out more about the club:
-    - Club Mission
+    - Academy Programme
-    - Club Origins/History
+    - General Questions
-- Browse the Club newsletter
 - Get in contact:
     - WhatsApp
     - Facebook